 This newly released Hubble images shows NGC 4394, which is located about 55 million light-years away.

 NGC 4394 is the archetypal barred spiral galaxy, with bright spiral arms emerging from the ends of a bar that cuts through the galaxy’s central bulge.
 These arms are peppered with young blue stars, dark filaments of cosmic dust, and bright, fuzzy regions of active star formation.
-At the centre of NGC 4394 lies a region of ionised gas known as a LINER.
-LINERs are active regions that display a characteristic set of emission lines in their spectra— mostly weakly ionised atoms of oxygen, nitrogen and sulphur.
+At the center of NGC 4394 lies a region of ionized gas known as a LINER.
+LINERs are active regions that display a characteristic set of emission lines in their spectra— mostly weakly ionized atoms of oxygen, nitrogen, and sulphur.

-Although LINER galaxies are relatively common, it’s still unclear where the energy comes from to ionise the gas.
-In most cases it is thought to be the influence of a black hole at the centre of the galaxy, but it could also be the result of a high level of star formation.
-In the case of NGC 4394, it is likely that gravitational interaction with a nearby neighbour has caused gas to flow into the galaxy’s central region, providing a new reservoir of material to fuel the black hole or to make new stars.
+Although LINER galaxies are relatively common, it’s still unclear where the energy comes from to ionize the gas.
+In most cases, it is thought to be the influence of a black hole at the center of the galaxy, but it could also be the result of a high level of star formation.
+In the case of NGC 4394, it is likely that gravitational interaction with a nearby neighbor has caused gas to flow into the galaxy’s central region, providing a new reservoir of material to fuel the black hole or to make new stars.